7uperior/sample_project/README.md

 To update project dependencies and synchronize the Docker environment:

 1. Update dependencies with `poetry update`.
-2. Export the updated dependencies to `requirements.txt` using `poetry export -f requirements.txt --output requirements.txt --without-hashes`.
+2. Export the updated dependencies to `requirements.txt` using `pip freeze --local > requirements.txt`.
 3. Rebuild and start the Docker environment with `docker-compose up --build` to apply the updates.

 ## Author